We hope that the following pages are useful but if you have any questions regarding the curriculum we teach, please contact the school directly.

 - “Equal opportunities” is not the same as “Equal provision” and we adapt provision to ensure it meets the needs of our learners.

-What is good provision for a child with SEND is good for all children, i.e. an abundance of activities that allow children to learn visually, through speaking and listening and kinaesthetically using principles of Quality First Teaching and by embedding BLP across the curriculum.
+What is good provision for a child with SEND is good for all children, i.e. an abundance of activities that allow children to learn visually, through speaking and listening and kinaesthetically, using principles of Quality First Teaching and by embedding the school Learning Powers across the curriculum.
 We respond to children’s diverse learning needs by being committed to removing barriers to learning and we do this by:

 - Creating effective and interactive learning environments